-Prekindergarten, Kindergarten and First Grade
+Prekindergarten/Kindergarten/First Grade/Second Grade

-Prekindergarten, kindergarten, and first grade students will be assessed on mastery of specific skills and strategies through ongoing assessment utilizing informal assessments, written responses, and other performance activities.
+Prekindergarten, kindergarten, first grade, and second grade students will be assessed on mastery of specific skills and strategies through on-going assessment utilizing informal assessments, written responses, and other performance activities.

 Prekindergarten students will receive a + (mastery) or a / (still developing for each skill and strategy assessed).